virtanenj/epidemic_simulation/README.md

-# Toy model for studying epidemics
+# Toy model for studying epidemics (work in progress)

 Mainly intuition based model for simulating epidemics with following functions:
 - Random walk: model the movement of each individual